What you need to know if your child is Nearsighted

 Detached Retina or retinal holes or tears - The more nearsighted a person is, the longer and more stretched their eye is, on average.
 This leads to the retina being thinner, more fragile and more prone to damage and potential permanent vision loss.

 Sixth – There are now approaches to manage the development of myopia, and often control it to the point of reducing eye health risks.
 See our other pages in this section for more information on these new therapies.

 My daughter Grace is now in her 3rd year of Ortho-K treatment with Dr. Jacobs.
 We are very happy with our experiences working with the doctors and the friendly staff.

 When she began, a number of designs were necessary, particularly for her right eye, due to the shape of her cornea.
 The doctors eventually consulted with an expert colleague in NJ in order to produce a mold that worked great for that eye.
 We really appreciate that there were never any additional charges even as additional molds were ordered to get it just right.

 This year, Grace's left eye corrected vision got worse.
-Dr. Diaz redesigned the lens and it was a success at the first try!
+Dr. Jacobs redesigned the lens and it was a success at the first try!
 Grace got 20/20 vision in both eyes and her degree of myopia has stayed the same over the past 2 years!
 One of our primary goals when we started Ortho-K was to slow down the progression of her myopia.
 We are very happy that it has worked!
 Another thing we really appreciate working with these doctors is that they are very patient and helpful in answering all our questions.
 They also allow us to see the cool pictures of the corneal topography and show us the comparisons from the past images to current image.
 The staff is very welcoming and helpful as well!
 We enjoy our visits there!